 Sheet Music Mason Jar Vases – Supply List

-- Tear one more straight long piece for the neck 3/4″ tall by the circumference of the jar.
+- Tear one long section more straight to use this near the neck.
+Probably 3/4″ tall by the circumference of the jar.
 I didn’t use scissors for the upper edge but you could.

 - Tear along the length of the paper about half way up.
 This will help it wrap around the jar without buckling.

-- Brush a thin layer of mod podge around the neck, enough so all the paper touches the mod podge.
+- Using your craft brush apply a thin layer of mod podge around the neck, enough so all the paper touches the mod podge.

 - Apply and adjust the sheet music until it’s snug at the rim.